AR banner

 REASON FOR LOSS:

-Two aircraft taking part, the other Spitfire Vc JN109 flown by Fl/Sgt.
-J. Utterston 1369512 fell victim to the fierce enemy flak batteries.
+Two aircraft taking part, the other Spitfire Vc JN109 flown by Flt Sgt.
+John Utterston 1369512 fell victim to the fierce enemy flak batteries.

-The squadron lost 4 Spitfires on this day, the other two pilots survived Fl/Lt.
+The squadron lost 4 Spitfires on this day, the other two pilots survived Flt Lt.
 M.H Pocock (Blue 1) flying Spitfire JK109 and Sgt.
-R.E Macdonald (Blue 2) flying Spitfire Vc ES138
+R.E Macdonald (Blue 2) flying Spitfire Vc ES138.

-Note: John Utterson trained at the British Flying Training School Falcon Field, Mesa, Arizona.
+John Utterson was born on the 25th May 1921 in Leith, Midlothian, Scotland.
+He was a Civil Servant in Edinburgh prior to enlisting in the RAFVR on the 20th December 1940.
+John Utterson trained at the British Flying Training School Falcon Field, Mesa, Arizona.
 Course 3, 27th August 1941 - 22nd January 1942 and promoted to sergeant before returning to England.
-He survived the war.

-F/O. Robert John Heugh Drummond.
-Massicault War Cemetery.
-Grave VI.
-E. 20.
-Born on the 04th November 1913 at Masterton.
-Educated at Lansdowne Primary School, Wairarapa High School, Victoria University, and Canterbury University.
+(1) Robert John Heugh Drummond was educated at Lansdowne Primary School, Wairarapa High School, Victoria University, and Canterbury University.
 Moved to the UK in September 1938 and went to Oxford University (Balliol College).
 Served in British Army as Officer Cadet Training Unit.
 Commissioned in the Yorkshire and Lancashire Regiment on the 18th of May 1940.

 A letter from Brian Doyle regarding the final moments of Heugh Drummond.
 (Sent to us from Diana O’Brien - niece of the pilot)